moderncv/moderncv/README.md

 * `force:`  Force rebuilding the user guide by running the rules `delete` `deleteexamples`  `userguide` and clean `clean

-#### Rules intended for package maintainers
+#### Rules intended for package maintainance
 * `version:` Update the version information (version number and date) of all `moderncv` files (*.sty, moderncv.cls, *.tex).
 This rule can be called in two different ways.
 Note, however, that it is intended to be called by the rule `release` and usually does not need to be called explicitly.
   * `make version:` Called in this way the version number is obtained through `git describe --tags`.
 If this information is newer all `moderncv` files get updated.
   * `make version NEW=<version number>:` Optionally, the desired version number `<version number>` can be specified.

 * `tarball:`  Create a new release tarball suitable for upload to CTAN.
 If the `example/` folder is present, it gets included in the tar archive.
 Similary, all `pdf` files in the `manual/` folder get included aswell.
 This rule is intended to be called by the rule `release` and usually does not need to be called explicitly.

-* `release:`Update the version information, rebuild examples as well as the user guide and create a releasable tarball including everything.
-In this way the tarball on CTAN contains ready made pdf files.
+* `release:`Update the version information of all files including the subtitle in the user guide, rebuild examples as well as the user guide and create a releasable tarball including the copiled pdfs.
+  Before runing `make release` for an actual release be sure to tag the last commit with the intended version information.

 ## Licence